-You will be paid within ten (10) Business Days (or "T + 10 days") from the day the repurchase request is received by us (or "T day"), provided that all documentations are completed and verifiable ("Payment Period").
+You will be paid within ten (10) Business Days from the day the repurchase request is received by us, provided that all documentations are completed and verifiable ("Payment Period").
 Please note that such Payment Period may be extended in the event of a temporarily suspension of dealing in Units or the calculation of the net asset value of the Target Fund and/or its share class is deferred.